-Celle San Vito, small and cute village on Daunia Moutains
+A small and cute village on Daunia Mountains

 Your next holidays?
 Explore Puglia in its every little village.

-Northen Puglia indeed is also featured by a mountain chain, not so high but beautiful.
+Northern Puglia indeed is also featured by a mountain chain, not so high but still beautiful.

 Bilingual tradition and fascinating history

-Explore Puglia also means to visit the smallest Apulian village and here we are!
+Explore Puglia also means visiting the smallest Apulian village, and here we are!

-Celle San Vito is a very small and cute village of Daunia Mountains and actually is the smallest village of Puglia.
+Celle di San Vito is a small and cute village of the Daunia Mountains, and it is the smallest village of Puglia.

-Just 165 citizens live in this village built up in the old days by some monks as safe shelter for pilgrims while they were going to the Holy Land.
+Only 165 citizens live in this village built up in the old days by some monks as a safe shelter for pilgrims while they were going to the Holy Land.

 After in 1200, when the cells and the hermitage were already abandoned by the monks, a community of Angevin former soldiers took here its place.